Insights

 Monitor how your customers engage.
 Are they acting on them?
 If your opt-out rate is high, it’s a sign to tweak your language.

-Remember: the goal is to provide value, not overwhelm your customers.
+Pro tip: The goal of any text messaging campaign is to provide value, not overwhelm your customers.

 Pick one process that’ll benefit the most from instant updates.
 See firsthand how transactional SMS can enhance your customer experience and gradually expand to other areas as you gain confidence and insights.